shaunso/front_end_mentor/results-summary-component-main/README-template.md

 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page
-- **Bonus**: Use the local JSON data to dynamically populate the content
+- Use the local JSON data to dynamically populate the content
+- When user clicks continue, the data output is randomised to produce a different set of values

 ### Screenshot